I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 A custom profile URL helps to establish your personal brand on LinkedIn.
 It allows people to link directly to your profile when searching your name.
 This small optimization can make a big difference in your LinkedIn authority and search visibility.

-#2.
-Add Correct Contact Info
+2. Add Your Correct Contact Info

 Don’t make it difficult for people to contact you.
 Add your current email address, and phone number, as well as links to your website and other social profiles.